YASHxK1/my_other_projects/other projects/Script/batch_script_readme.md

 # Project: Batch Script Automation

-This project consists of two batch files (`mainscript.bat` and `start.bat`) designed for automating tasks such as folder creation, opening URLs, and running other scripts.
+This project consists of two batch files (`mainscript.bat` and `start.bat`) designed for automating tasks such as opening URLs and running other scripts.

 ---